-There’s no way around it: as the seasons change so do your skincare needs.
+There’s no way around it: as the seasons change so do our skincare needs.

 Now, more than ever, we need a skincare routine that hydrates and moisturizes as the air loses humidity and warmth.
 And it’s not only skincare habits that need shifting this time of year: so do our lifestyle rituals.

-My favorite fall skincare routine is daily oil cleansing with Cleansing Dew.
-It sounds counterintuitive to slather oil on your skin to clean it — especially for those with oily skin.
-Yet Cleansing Dew cleanses all skin types without any foam or lather: qualities that aren't necessary for a cleanser to work.
+My favorite fall skincare routine is daily cleansing with Seatide Daily Cleanser.
+It sounds counterintuitive to slather oil and butters on your skin to clean it — especially for those with oily skin.
+Yet Seatide Daily Cleanser cleanses all skin types without any foam or lather: qualities that aren't necessary for a cleanser to work.
 This is an exceptional nourishing cleanser for cooler months especially as our skin naturally loses more water than in the warmer months.

 When it’s time to cleanse, follow these steps:

 - Warm a washcloth in hot water, squeeze out excess water, and place it over your face.
 Let the cloth relax your skin and mind.
-Then, add a quarter size amount of Cleansing Dew to the palm of your hand.
+Then, add a pea size amount of Full Moon to the palm of your hand.

-- Massage Cleansing Dew into your face and massage in small circles in an upward motion.
+- Massage Seatide Daily Cleanser into your skin and massage in small circles in an upward motion.

-- Once your face feels relaxed and Cleansing Dew is evenly spread, let it sit for up to two minutes for a skin nourishing treatment.
+- Once your face feels relaxed and Seatide Daily Cleanser is evenly spread, let it sit for up to two minutes for a skin nourishing treatment.
 Dampen the washcloth with warm water again and place the cloth over your face and let it steam.
 In the same circular, upward motion, use the cloth material as your exfoliator and wipe away the oil.
-Wet your washcloth once more, place over your face, and remove the rest of the oil.
+Wet your washcloth once more, place over your face, and remove the rest of the balm.

 Hydrate the skin

 After oil cleansing, your skin should feel rejuvenated, supple, and moisturized—not stripped of its natural oils.
-To lock in moisture, I like to follow cleansing with Wild Glow Toner to hydrate the skin while delivering potent botanicals for a beautiful glow.
+To lock in moisture, I like to follow cleansing with Mountain Flora Mist to hydrate the skin while delivering potent botanicals for a beautiful glow.
 It's also the perfect base for makeup.

 Drink ginger tea + fire brew